algolia/search-bundle/README.md

 For test purposes, we use the AlgoliaSyncEngine.
 It will always wait for task to be completed before returning.
-This engine is only autoloaded during in the tests, if you will to use it in your project, you can copy it into your app and modify the `searchable.engine` service definition.
+This engine is only autoloaded during in the tests, if you will to use it in your project, you can copy it into your app and modify the `search.engine` service definition.